CollectionBuilder/collectionbuilder-contentdm/docs/markup.md

 ### Content pages

-Other pages in the site receive more basic markup from the head/page-meta.html include following the [WebPage schema type](https://schema.org/WebPage).
+Other pages in the site receive more basic markup following the [WebPage schema type](https://schema.org/WebPage) (JSON-LD implemented in "_includes/head/page-meta.html").
+Appropriate values are filled from _config.yml options.

 ## Open Graph Protocol

-[Open Graph](https://opengraphprotocol.org/) provides basic metadata in a open standard used by social media sites to generate representations of links shared on the platform.
+[Open Graph](https://opengraphprotocol.org/) provides basic metadata in a open standard used by social media sites to generate representations of links shared on the platforms.
 Open Graph was established by Facebook, but can be read by other platforms.

-OG meta tags are automatically added to every page and are not configurable.
+OG meta tags are automatically added to every page and are not configurable (implemented in "_includes/head/page-meta.html" and "_includes/head/item-meta.html").
 They provide an authoritative title, description, and image that can be used to represent a link to the page.
 The OG image will be the item image/thumb in the case of item pages, or the site featured image for all other pages.
 For example: